anderssandstrom/ecmc_avs_fat_sat/README_Bifrost.md

 The predefined position can be set by writing to the "IOC_TEST:Set-TriggPos1-RB" pv.

-Example: Write 1000 to trigger position by cmd line tools:
+Example: Write 1000 to trigger position by cmd line tools (see below for cmd line tool instructions):
 ```
  caput IOC_TEST:Set-TriggPos1-RB 1000
 ```